kakarukeys/learn_lakeformation/README.md

         * associate tags to the glue db
         * grant LF perms to the user (for resource link access)
         * grant glue managed policy to the user

+(Note: Glue 4.0 does not support columnar tags, need Glue 5.0 FGAC)